petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

-Here we are going to show how to make an OpenFOAM CFD project reproducible using [Calkit](https://github.com/calkit/calkit), which ties together and simplifies a few lower-level reproducibility tools:
+Here we are going to show how to make an OpenFOAM CFD project reproducible using [Calkit](https://github.com/calkit/calkit), which ties together and simplifies a few lower-level tools to help with
+reproducibility:
 - Git
 - GitHub
 - DVC (Data Version Control)
 - Docker
 - Cloud storage
-and adds structured metadata for research artifacts.
+and adds structured metadata for research artifacts to help with searchability and reuse/remixing.

-Reviewer 2 will be so disappointed...
+Reviewer 2 will be so disappointed they didn't create as much busywork for you as they thought they would...

 Let's start with a basic research question: